dsyer/petclinic-snapshots/notes.md

 How to run the [Spring Petclinic](https://github.com/spring-projects/spring-petclinic) on Kubernetes with subsecond scale up.
 The first step is to build a lightweight VM image with [Buildroot](https://github.com/buildroot/buildroot).
 Then you log in and get the Petclinic running.
 Then you containerize it, and finally deploy to Kubernetes.

 TL;DR You can containerize a VM snapshot.
 It's fast, but not as fast as if you run it on the host.
 You can start Petclinic in less than half a second on the host, and less than a second in a container.
 In Kubernetes it feels pretty much instantaneous.
+The containers have to run `--privileged`.

 ## Get Buildroot